-This can be a tricky DIY project because there's a chance that plumbing pipes, air ducts or electrical wires may be in the wall behind the toilet.
+This can be a tricky DIY project because there's a chance that plumbing pipes, air ducts, or electrical wires may be in the wall behind the toilet.
 You'll need to find a spot that's free of such hindrances or reroute the pipes and/or wires inside the wall if you're determined to have recessed shelves anyway.

 Once the wall is opened up, add new drywall all around the opening to frame the area for your shelves.
-Simple wooden shelf boards can mounted with brackets to span across the opening.
+Simple wooden shelf boards can be mounted with brackets to span across the opening.
 Paint it all and suddenly, you have recessed shelves that sit in the wall.
 This will give you a new place to put items, and it won't stick out into the room at all.
 When it's all done, recessed shelves are an elegant and easy over-the-toilet storage solution.

 Consider Freestanding Storage Units

-Bathroom sinks, vanities and bathtubs come in a huge range of sizes.
+Bathroom sinks, vanities, and bathtubs come in a huge range of sizes.
 Toilets, however, are pretty standard.
 There is some variation in size and a lot of different style options, but for the most part, toilets are all pretty much the same.
 That's why it's so easy to find freestanding units that are designed to stand right over any toilet.

 There's a huge variety of freestanding units that stand on the floor on either side of the toilet and rise over the top of the tank.
 From here, the possibilities are practically endless.
-These units typically have shelves, cabinets or some combination of the two.
+These units typically have shelves, cabinets, or some combination of the two.
 Some may have hooks and cubbies included in the design for additional over-the-toilet storage options.

-Freestanding units are available in all sorts of styles to suit any bathroom design, from ornate wooden styles with molding to a simple metal with wire shelves.
+Freestanding units are available in all sorts of styles to suit any bathroom design, from ornate wooden styles with molding to simple metal with wire shelves.
 They can be made in anything from wicker to steel and designed with simplicity or created with an elaborate, decorative flair.